package-chain/research/whitepaper.md

 ## Initial coin distribution

+# Integration with existing ecosystems

+## Distributed nix
+The nix package manager should be easily portable to a new backend.
+Storage and bandwidth is provided by nix users, trustless verified binaries can be distributed.

+## Distributing binaries with cargo
+Cargo already supports emiting a build plan.
+A tool is written to convert that build plan into a set of derivations, that can be built and published using package chain.

+## Integration with other chains
+The build layer can use golem to offload builds and file coin to replicate the results.

+# Future
+For adding traceability from packages and version control to derivations two future additions are proposed.

+## Version control
+With the current system there is no method of tracing ipfs source releases back to a version control system.
+There is a technical limitation that needs to be overcome.
+Current version control systems like git allow having objects of arbitrary size making encoding it into ipfs blocks problematic.
+A version control system suitable for ipfs should be designed.
+A method of associating entries in an incremental build cache with commits could improve build times further.

+## Package registry
+To trace a derivation back to a package definition a generic package registry is required.
+To make a package registry generic we can delegate creating derivations to a language specific tool.
+The package registry should support multiple repositories that are versionable.
+Versioning a repository is like creating a multi package lock file for the entire repository, similar to what nix does today manually in the sources.
+Not versioning a repository is the equivalent of a rolling deployment.
+Some notes on a possible implementation can be found in `package_layer.md`.

 # Team
 We are not a random collection of people, but a strong team with a proven track